zama-ai/tfhe-rs/tfhe/docs/tutorials/parity_bit.md

    |
 ```

-The way to fix this is to use `Higher-Rank Trait Bounds`:
+To fix this error, use `Higher-Rank Trait Bounds`:

 ```Rust
 where